Skip to main content

 Marsh Specialty’s Political Risk Map highlights the risk by region and profiles nine countries based on the risks outlined above.
 Although the pandemic has intensified the risk outlook, there are still opportunities for corporate entities, financiers, and investors.
 Insurance-backed political risk and credit solutions can help to secure trade and investment capital, unlock liquidity, and enable growth to fuel and sustain recovery.

 A variety of tools exist to manage political and credit risk, from both public and private sources.
-In addition to government-backed export credit agencies and multilateral organizations, a robust private political risk insurance market has developed to help investors and businesses weather political and economic crises.
+In addition to government-backed export credit agencies and multilateral organisations, a robust private political risk insurance market has developed to help investors and businesses weather political and economic crises.
 Solutions to protect against nonpayment risks, improve supply chain resilience, and protect people and assets in various countries can involve public programs, private insurance, or a combination of both.

 Introduction